Register Always Matters: Analysis of LLM Pretraining Data Through the Lens of Language Variation: Methods

-These benchmarks were chosen by \citet{penedo2024finewebdatasetsdecantingweb} due to their compatibility with small model size, showing reliable, low-variance and monotonic signals even with limited training data.
+These benchmarks were chosen by \citet{penedo2024finewebdatasetsdecantingweb} due to their compatibility with small model size, showing reliable, low-variance and monotonic signals even with limited training data, which is crucial for our experiments.
 For MMLU, we consider all 57 categories as one task and average our results accordingly.
 This ensures that models reaching high accuracy on MMLU but mediocre results on other benchmarks do not dominate the average results.
 See Appendix~\ref{sec:appendix_numerical} for further discussion.

 The selected benchmarks reflect the most common present-day expectations placed on LLMs: fluency, scientific and real-world knowledge, problem solving, and reasoning.
 However, this selection inevitably disadvantages certain register models.
 For example, models trained on the \LY register are likely to show poor performance, as none of the benchmarks measure poetic capabilities that would be expected from a model trained on lyrical data.
 This does not mean that lyrical capabilities are unwanted or unnecessary for LLMs, but rather highlights the importance of benchmark diversity and the significance of selecting benchmarks that measure abilities relevant to specific use cases.
+In our case, although the benchmark selection disadvantages some registers and their expected performance more than others, using the full range of registers covering all kinds of web texts yields a complete picture of registers' effects on LLM pretraining.